Shtan7/FarInjector/ReadMe.txt

 The project uses a processor feature that allows you to change the operating mode from normal protected to long on the fly.
-This is possible due to far calls\jmps to another segment in the flags of which the long mode bit is not set.
+This is possible due to far calls\jmps to another segment in the flags of which the long mode bit is set.